 We were totally lost for words:) and he was so cute saying it.

-Why use beer in marinades – flavoring vs tenderizing
+Why make beer marinated steak – flavoring vs tenderizing

 Beer is used in marinades mostly to flavor the surface of the meat.
 As to tenderizing the meat, contrary to what many of us assume ( I know I did until a few years ago) it does not do much of that.